mtrudel/thousand_island/README.md

 timeout semantics give existing connections a chance to finish things up. `Handler` processes trap exit, so they continue running beyond shutdown until they either complete or are `:brutal_kill`ed after their shutdown timeout expires.

+The `shutdown_timeout` configuration option allows for fine grained control of the shutdown timeout value.
+It defaults to 15000 ms.

 ### Logging & Telemetry